Waterloo & City line: The line in operation

-Once works were complete and the Board of Trade inspecting officer passed the line as fit, Prince George, Duke of Cambridge formally opened the line on 11 July 1898.
-About 400 persons travelled from Waterloo to the City station and immediately back to Waterloo.
+Once works were complete and the Board of Trade inspecting officer had passed the line as fit, Prince George, Duke of Cambridge formally opened the line on 11 July 1898.

-Arrangements had been made for the LSWR to work the line, but not everything was in place for immediate opening: there was a delay of four weeks.

-The Waterloo & City Railway opened to the public at 8 a.m. on Monday 8 August 1898, with a train leaving each terminal simultaneously.
+The Waterloo and City Railway opened to the public at 8 a.m. on Monday 8 August 1898, with a train leaving each terminal simultaneously.
 The fares were 2d one class only, payable at a turnstile, but returns and season tickets, and add-ons to surface tickets were available.
 From 1900, the turnstiles were removed and conductors travelled on the trains, carrying Bell Punch ticket machines.
-The daily average receipts in January 1899 were £86, and with steadily rising passenger usage and income the Company was able to pay a 3% dividend out of income following the annual general meeting of February 1902.
+The daily average receipts in January 1899 were £86, and with steadily rising passenger usage and income the company was able to pay a 3% dividend out of income following the annual general meeting of February 1902.
 Sunday services were not considered at this period, and in 1906 it was stated that "it would cost £20 each Sunday to run the trains, and they would not get that back in receipts."

 Very soon after operation, it was realised that the line was running to capacity at the business peaks, then referred to as the rush, and very lightly used for the remainder of the day.
 Accordingly, in the spring of 1899 an order was placed with Dick, Kerr & Co. for five new motor cars for single operation.
 The driving cabs were half width; the traction motors, two per car, were 75 hp nose suspended with single reduction gear.
 As with the earlier cars, the air brake reservoir was charged from static equipment at Waterloo.
 Five of these single cars were delivered in February 1900 and entered service in the spring.
 From that time, they alone worked the off-peak service, and the original vehicles only worked the peak services.